Dead Sons release debut album ‘Holler And The Hymns’

-Dead Sons long awaited release Hollers And The Hymns is heavy and pounding like the hammers that carved out the Steel City from which they hail.
-Full of squashing baselines, riotous guitars and double bass pedal drums aplenty, this one is not for the faint hearted.
+Dead Sons’ long-awaited release Hollers And The Hymns is heavy and pounding like the hammers that carved the Steel City from which they hail.
+Full of squashing baselines, riotous guitars and double bass pedal drums aplenty, this one is not for the faint-hearted.

-Hailing from Sheffield, with such an archetypal ‘Rock Sound’ the obvious comparisons will always be made and the Arctic Monkeys would of been proud of this bumping debut album.
+Hailing from Sheffield, a location with such an archetypal ‘rock sound’, the obvious comparisons will always be made and, in truth, even the Arctic Monkeys would have been proud of this bumping debut album.
 It actually sounds much like the Monkey’s later work, which is a compliment to the band’s maturity.
-Describing themselves as ‘Desert Rock’ I was, upon introduction expecting something a little more Clash Desert Rock instead I was treated to a lonely desert rock a hard pressed, high impact rock.
+Describing themselves as ‘desert rock’ I was, upon introduction, expecting something a little more Clash-infused desert rock instead I was treated to a lonely desert rock a hard-pressed, high impact rock.

 Leading track ‘Ghost Train’ is punchy and full throttle and leaves you in no doubt of what the album entails but the stand out tracks are ‘Shotgun Woman’ and ‘Room 54’.
 These tracks fly out of the traps and launch into banging drums and scything, snarling lyrics from Rowley that are only matched by choppy, fuzzy and noodling guitars.
 Both are headbanging dance floor sureties.
 “You’ll be Frankenstein I’ll be Halloween, shotgun woman blow me to smithereens,” he sings.

 The rest of the album manages to paint the bleak picture of modern Britain and the concept of desert rock with all it’s cold and harrowing undertones.
 The impressive thing is they manage to convey the proud loneliness through the merging of melodies and technical prowess that surpasses most of their compatriots.